Finding 72 Market Street’s Kick-Ass Chili Recipe Online

 Anyway, I decided I’d make a pot of chili, and the best chili I’ve ever had was served at a restaurant that’s no longer open called 72 Market Street in Venice Beach, California.

-My wide Celia said she’d seen the recipe for their “Kick-Ass Chili” published in the Los Angeles Times Food Section so I went online to try and find it.
+My wife Celia said she’d seen the recipe for their “Kick-Ass Chili” published in the Los Angeles Times Food Section so I went online to try and find it.

 The L.A.
 Times has an online archive where they charge $3 a story, and I’d have been happy to pay it, but none of my searches returned the story, or if they did, the search results didn’t indicate so.